Zatarita/Logging/readme.md

     mainDebugPref.addProbe(new Log::Wrapper::FileOut("Log.txt"));
     mainDebugPref.setLevel(Log::Level::Debug);

-    // We can create an aggreage that takes the loggers as a list Log::Aggregate logs( { &main, &mainDebug } );
+    // We can create a local aggreage that takes the loggers as a list Log::Aggregate logs( { &main, &mainDebug } );

+    // or we can request an aggregate from the log core and get a global
+    // aggregate we can pull up from anywhere.
+    Log::Aggregate& globalAggregate( "globalAggregate", { &main, &mainDebug } );

     // We can use the aggregate object to propegate our log output
     // to multiple locations at once.
 The logs will still